-- (a) Only a judge may determine whether a defendant charged with a capital offense may be released before trial. - (b) If a judge determines release is warranted, the judge must authorize release of the defendant in accordance with G.S.
-15A-534. - 18.
-Maximum Secured circumstances of govern the decision setting bond schedule is individualized pretrial release shall factors and considerations in determining the applicable statutory factors in each case and shall consider the defendant's ability to pay, as detailed below.
-In setting secured bonds judicial officials should abide by the Maximum Bond Tables set out in Appendix A to this Policy.
+- (a) Maximum Secured Appearance Bond.
+The circumstances of each individual case will govern the decision of a judicial official in setting bond amounts.
+A rigid bail schedule is incompatible with such an individualized decision.
+Decisions of pretrial release shall consider all individualized factors and considerations in determining the applicable statutory factors in each case and shall consider the defendant's ability to pay, as detailed below.
+In setting secured bonds judicial officials should abide by the Suggested Bond Chart set out in Appendix C to this Policy.
 If the judicial official sets a secured bond in excess of the maximum amount recommended by those tables, the reasons for doing so must be documented in writing.
-When setting bail, there shall be a presumption that any conditions of release imposed shall be non-monetary in nature, and the court shall impose the least restrictive conditions or combination of conditions necessary to reasonably assure the appearance of the defendant for further court proceedings, except where statute requires otherwise.
-Said conditions shall include conditions reasonably necessary to protect safety and ensure that the defendant appears in court as requited.
-The court shall consider the defendant's social and economic circumstances when setting conditions of release.

-Except as provided by the NC General Statutes or by this Policy, there shall be a presumption that ALL defendants shall be released on written promise, custody release, or, unsecured bond.
+When setting bail, there shall be a presumption that any conditions of release imposed shall be nonmonetary in nature, and the Court shall impose the least restrictive conditions or combination of conditions necessary to reasonably assure the appearance of the defendant for further court proceedings, except where statute requires otherwise.
+Said conditions shall include conditions reasonably necessary to protect safety and ensure that the defendant appears in court as required.
+The Court shall consider the defendant's social and economic circumstances when setting conditions of release. - (b) Ability to Pay.
+Prior to setting or modifying a condition of release that includes monetary bail, the court shall conduct an inquiry into the defendant's ability to pay monetary bail.
+Such inquiry shall allow the prosecutor, defense counsel, and the defendant the opportunity to provide the court with information pertinent to the defendant's ability to pay monetary bail.
+This information may be provided by proffer and may include statements by the defendant's relatives or other persons who are present at the hearing and have information about the defendant's ability to pay monetary bail.
+All information shall be admissible if it is relevant and reliable, regardless of whether it would be admissible under the rules of evidence applicable at criminal trials. - (c) Findings Required for Monetary Conditions of Release.
+When the court determines as required by law that a written promise, unsecured Appearance Bond, or custody release is not appropriate, and that monetary bail is a necessary condition of release, the Court shall in substance, make the following findings and state them orally, together with sufficient supporting facts, on the record in open court. - (1) No other conditions of release except monetary bail, including a written promise to appear, unsecured Appearance Bond, or custody release, will: - a.
+Reasonably assure the defendant's appearance in court;